tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

    >>> co = repo.checkout(write=True)

-As expected, there are no datasets or metadata samples recorded in the checkout
+As expected, there are no cellstores or metadata samples recorded in the checkout

 .. code:: python

    >>> print(f'number of metadata keys: {len(co.metadata)}')
    number of metadata keys: 0

-   >>> print(f'number of datasets: {len(co.datasets)}')
+   >>> print(f'number of cellstores: {len(co.cellstores)}')
-   number of datasets: 0
+   number of cellstores: 0

 Let’s add a dummy array just to put something in the repository history to